AbdetaT/Project-1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _effective____, in addition to restricting ___Access__ to the network.
+Load balancing ensures that the application will be highly _avaliable____, in addition to restricting ___Access__ to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+-Load balancers help ensure environment availability through distribution of incoming data to web servers.
+Jump boxes allow for more easy administration of multiple systems and provide an additional layer between the outside and internal assets.
 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _configuration files____ and system _files____.
-- _TODO: What does Filebeat watch for?_ They watch for Log files or log events
+ Filebeat watch for Log files or log events
-- - _TODO: What does Metricbeat record?_They record Metrics from on going services on the server
+ Metricbeat record Metrics from on going services on the server

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.